 Kutralam is well-connected by road, rail and air.

 The nearest airport to Kutralam is Tuticorin airport that is 86 km away.
-The closest airport to Kutralam railway station is Neyveli Airport that is situated at a distance of 60.49 Km and Tanjavur airport that is located at a distance of 63.09 Km.
+The closest international airport is Trivandrum Airport which is about 90km away.

 The nearest railway station to Kutralam is Tenkasi railway station.
 It is connected to Chennai and Tirunelveli through trains.
 Some of the train services are Podhigai Express (Chennai Egmore to Shenkottai and vice versa), Shenkottai to Madurai Passenger and Shenkottai to Tirunelveli Passenger.